FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

   C[-1] = 0

 Now, how do we access one column of C?
 As with accessing individual elements, the column is the second parameter to be specified (after the comma).
-The first parameter, is now replaced with a ``:`` to say, that we want all the elements of that dimension, instead of one particular element.
+The first parameter, is replaced with a ``:``.
+This specifies that we want all the elements of that dimension, instead of just one particular element.
 We access the third column by

 ::